 Following up a careers intervention has the potential to reinforce the initial impact of an intervention.
 Follow up is also popular with customers.
 For example, Healy's (2001) participants asked for more follow up subsequent to their engagement in a programme of career counselling interviews.
-An interesting issue for the National Careers Service is to consider what kinds of follow up can be delivered efficiently, perhaps as part of the monitoring of outcomes.
+Klahr et al. (2020) found higher levels of dissatisfaction amongst customers who reported a lack of follow up from advisers.
+The issue of delivering efficient and effective follow up remains a challenge for the National Careers Service and Prime Contractors have adopted a number of approaches to this activity as they seek to enhance their customer service and the achievement of positive outcomes for individuals.